 We love this clip from ECCO Shoes showing Injection Moulded (PU) construction method of some of their shoes.

-I hope you found this blog informative and feel free to contact our customer service team in Inverness for any further advice on the subject.
+I hope you found this blog informative and feel free to contact our customer service team for any further advice on the subject.